radrow/ddtrace/EXAMPLE.md

 deadlocks, you should see a red **Deadlock** message (instead of "Timeout"), followed by a list of PIDs: those are the PIDs of the processes involved in the deadlock.
 Symbol `<==` marks a process that reported the deadlock.

+The `:monitored` parameter instructs the script interacting with the system to subscribe to deadlock reports.
+Without this parameter (default), deadlocks are not reported in order to preserve compatibility w.r.t. communication with external callers.